 The good news is that you can use some built-in compression algorithms and caching plugins to make your site load faster and reduce stress on the server.

 Be ruthless about your editing.
 Test cutting out anything that isn’t 100% relevant to getting the user to click or act.
 That can even mean things like that beautiful slide show or even your navigation menu.

 Tablet users are in the middle of this “less is more” battle, so what about them?
 One company, Shirtinator, decided to redirect its tablet users to its desktop site (optimized with HTML5).
 Before, their mobile site (which also catered to tablet users) looked like this:

 From the outset, it looks like your normal, mobile responsive website.
 But, what happened when they redirected tablet users to this site?

 Would you guess that conversions tanked?
 Not at all.
 In fact, this version outperformed mobile for tablet users by over 70%, bringing in an extra 32% in the number of orders completed.

-It’s a bit technical, so grab your web developer and have them look over all the instances being called in your <head> tag before you jump right in.
-But the end result will look something like this:
+It’s a bit technical, so grab your web developer and have them look over all of the instances being called in your <head> tag before you jump right in.
+But, the end result will look something like this:

 Graphics and Video

 You can really get creative with your split tests here.
 Don’t feel limited by these suggestions, but rather use them to springboard your own ideas.